R1tschY/harbour-sailfishconnect/README.md

 RemoteKeyboard | :heavy_check_mark: | :keyboard: Create keyboard input from your phone.
 Contacts | :heavy_check_mark: | :busts_in_silhouette: Share contacts with your computer.
 SendNotifications | :construction: | Share notifications of your phone.
+RunCommand | :heavy_check_mark: | Run user-defined commands on your computer.
+RemoteSystemVolume | :heavy_check_mark: | :sound: Control system volume of your computer.
 Telepathy | :construction: | :speech_balloon: Send SMS messages and read SMS history from your computer.
-RunCommand | :o: | Run user-defined commands on your computer.
 Sftp | :o: | :open_file_folder: Provide access to local files from your computer.
 FindMyPhone | :o: | :vibration_mode: Make finding your phone easier.
 SystemVolume | :o: | :sound: Share control of system volume.